Get Effective Pinched Nerve Treatment

 On rare occasions, it can be from some other “space occupying lesion” such as a tumor.
 Another less common source of pinched nerves can be instability of the spine such as spondylolisthesis.
 In this case, of spondylolisthesis, there is slippage of one vertebra on another which results in traction forces or compressive forces on the nerves because as one vertebra slips forward on another the tunnel which is made up of the back part of the vertebrae does not line up and when the holes of the tunnel don’t line up, nerves can get pinched as they descend from one part of the tunnel to the next part of the tunnel.
 Technically, I should call this a canal, as it is technically the central canal or neural canal.
 Nerves can also be pinched on either side between the vertebrae where we have smaller holes called foramina.

-My spinal decompression treatment is the most effective nonsurgical approach to treating pinched nerves, by pulling the vertebrae apart, and relieving pressure on the nerves.
-Generally, by getting pressure off of the nerves, the inflammation of the nerve root will subside once the pressure is off of it.
+Although there are a lot of options for pinched nerve treatment in Decatur GA, my spinal decompression treatment is the most effective nonsurgical approach to treating pinched nerves, by pulling the vertebrae apart, and relieving pressure on the nerves.
+Generally, most pinched sciatic nerve treatments focus on getting pressure off of the nerves.
+As a result, the inflammation of the nerve root will subside once the pressure is off of it.
 Therefore, steroid injections are not necessary.
-There are occasions, however, when all of the pressure cannot be taken off of the nerve root with spinal decompression treatment.
+There are occasions, however, when all of the pressure cannot be taken off of the nerve root with even the most effective pinched nerve treatment.
 In this circumstance, I will send people for the epidural corticosteroid injections.
 I probably do this, however, only in about 5% of cases.
-Without the use of spinal decompression treatment, probably about 30% of people will end up getting epidural corticosteroid injections for their pain.
+Without the use of spinal decompression treatment, probably about 20-30% of people will end up getting epidural corticosteroid injections for their pain.
 And some of those will end up getting surgical treatment.